Mathematics (MATH)

 Prerequisite: MATH 175

 Is an introduction to Data Science.
 Students will learn how to access data (both structured and unstructured) from the internet, then “clean” and organize it into tables and graphs.
 They will explore ways of finding patterns in the data and to make predictions about future data.
 Detailing processes and communicating results will be emphasized.
 An open-source programming language (e.g., Python or R) will be employed.
+A programming course is a required prerequisite.

 MATH 331 Mathematical Statistics I (3)